YehudaBriskman/jsonToCsvTS/README.md

 ### Importing the Module

-To use the `convertJson` function, you need to import it from the package:
+To use the `convertJson` function, import it from the package:

 ```typescript
 import { convertJson } from 'convert-json-util';